-If you’ve ever been to the ballpark or seen a lush, green golf course, you know just how important it is to mow properly.
-Simply running a mower across the surface of your grass at warp speed will not give you a yard that is in the envy of your neighbors.
-Cutting your grass takes time and effort in order to do it properly.
+If you’ve ever been to the ballpark or seen a lush, green golf course, you know just how important it is to mow correctly.
+Merely running a mower across the surface of your grass at warp speed will not give you a yard that is in the envy of your neighbors.
+Cutting your grass takes time and effort to do it properly.
 Following some of these tips can give you a perfectly manicured lawn that will be the crowning glory of your neighborhood.

 Cut to the Proper Height

 Certain types of grass require different mowing heights.
-For example, Bermuda grass generally does best with a closer cropped cut than other types of grass.
+For example, Bermuda grass generally does best with a closely cropped cut than other types of grass.
 Cut Bermuda lawns to lengths between 3/4-1/12″.
 Other grasses, such as tall fescues, should be cut between 3-4″ in height.
-It is a major difference between the two, so it is important to know what type of grass you have in your lawn to best determine the best length to cut your grass.
-Generally speaking, cooler weather grasses should be cut longer, where warmer weather grasses should be more close-cropped.
+There is a significant difference between the two, so it is essential to know what type of grass you have in your lawn to best determine the best length to cut your grass.
+Generally speaking, cooler weather grasses should get cut longer, where warmer weather grasses should be more close-cropped.
 The length can vary throughout the growing season, too.
-In the early spring, you will want to cut your grass a bit lower than you usually would in order to remove dead blades.
+In the early spring, you will want to cut your grass a bit lower than you usually would to remove dead blades.
 Mowing your lawn to the proper height all season long will help develop healthier, more drought-resistant turf that is also a deterrent to weeds.
 Avoid “scalping” your lawn at all costs!
-Cutting too close can cause a number of issues including soil compaction, brown, dead patches, and more disease and weed-prone grass.
+Cutting too close can cause a number of issues, including soil compaction, brown, dead patches, and more disease and weed-prone grass.